meisserecon/www/course.md

 <p>Lesson 8 goes deeper into the market microstructure and how prices are formed.
 For that, we are having a look at Cars Hommes' experiments with real humans as agents.
 Also, we'll have a deeper look at the problem of market making.
 Here are <a href="/assets/abfe-lesson8.pdf">the slides</a> and the accompanying <a href="https://github.com/meisser/course2018/blob/master/exercises/journal/exercise08-task.md">exercise</a>.</p>

+<b>Lesson 9: Investment Funds</b>

+<p>In this lesson, investment funds are introduced and the effects of leverage discussed.
+Here are <a href="/assets/abfe-lesson9.pdf">the slides</a> and the accompanying <a href="https://github.com/meisser/course2018/blob/master/exercises/journal/exercise09-task.md">exercise</a>.</p>

 <!--

 <b>Lesson 9: Capital</b>